Niacin deficiency is a condition that occurs when a person doesn't get enough or can't absorb niacin or tryptophan.

 Niacin Deficiency Treatments

 The recommend daily allowance (RDA) for niacin is 16 milligrams per day for men and 14 milligrams per day for women.
-For most people, a diet rich in niacin will prevent niacin deficiency.
 Good sources of niacin include red meat, fish, poultry, fortified breads and cereals, and enriched pasta and peanuts.

 If you don't eat a lot of niacin-rich foods or if you have a medical condition that affects the absorption of niacin or tryptophan, speak to your doctor.
 Niacin supplements or multivitamin/mineral supplements, which usually contain at least 20 milligrams of niacin, can help prevent niacin deficiency.

 Supplements of niacin such as nicotinic acid or nicotinamide are approved by the FDA for treating niacin deficiency.
-Under the supervision of a doctor, high doses of over-the-counter or prescription nicotinic acid can be used to treat high cholesterol.
-However, too much nicotinic acid can be harmful.
+Under the supervision of a doctor, high doses of over-the-counter or prescription niacin or nicotinic acid can be used to treat high cholesterol, including high triglycerides.
+However, too much nicotinic acid or niacin can be harmful.
 Avoid taking more than your doctor prescribes or recommends.
 If you are taking doses of more than 100 milligrams per day, doctors recommend periodic liver function tests.